 You can find all of our currently implemented measures below.

-Immediately after the first information regarding COVID-19, a number of precautionary measures were taken to ensure the health and safety of employees and to minimise the impact on the company’s operations and the operations of our customers.
+Since the first information regarding COVID-19, we have implemented and maintained precautionary measures to ensure the health and safety of employees and to minimise the impact on the company’s operations and the operations of our customers.

-For our latest statement from our CEO click here.
+For our statement from our CEO click here.

 - 97% of the staff are equipped with laptops to enable working from home to be implemented without any issues.